MissAle17/Bank_marketing/README.md

  - AdaBoost pipeline test accuracy: 0.9011
  - Classifier with best accuracy: Logistic Regression

 The elbow plots provide a clear visual for the accuracy and behavior of each of these models.
-These paint a different picture of the usablility of the models.
+These paint a different picture of the usability of the models.

 ![elbows](images/elbows.png)